sunfounder/pico-2w-kit/docs/source/pyproject/py_joystick.rst

 **Conclusion**

-In this lesson, you've learned how to read analog and digital inputs from a joystick using the Raspberry Pi Pico 2w.
-This knowledge allows you to incorporate joystick controls into your projects, enabling interactive applications like robots, games, or remote controls.
+In this lesson, you've learned how to read analog and digital inputs from a joystick using the Raspberry Pi Pico 2 W. This knowledge allows you to incorporate joystick controls into your projects, enabling interactive applications like robots, games, or remote controls.